 It is important students are at school on time.
 Arriving late is upsetting and unsettling for both the student who is late and their class, as valuable 'tuning in' time is missed.
-For safety reasons students arriving late to school should be signed in at the office where a late pass will be issued to present to their teacher.
-It is important that ALL students are at school by 8.55am to be ready for the start of the day.
+For safety reasons students arriving late to school should be signed in via the kiosk at the office where a late pass will be issued to present to their teacher.
+It is important that ALL students are at school by 8.50am to be ready for the start of the day at 9.00am sharp.